 - 1. Once selected for NURS 1314 admission, students must undergo an extensive criminal background check. - a.
 Students must use the background check vendor specified by the Nurse Science Department. - i.
 The link is located on the Nurse Science website (www.osuokc.edu/nursing). - b.
 The results of the background check are sent directly to the Nurse Science Department. - c.
+Admission to the Nurse Science program may be denied to any student with a criminal history. - d.
+Refer to NSP 02.01 for more detailed information about this requirement. - e.
 Please note: Positive background checks are submitted to clinical partners for review.
-If all clinical sites cannot be cleared for the student's participation, the student will not be eligible for admission, or continuation, in the program. - d.
-Admission to the Nurse Science program may be denied to any student with a criminal history. - Once selected for NURS 1314 admission, students are required to undergo a urine drug screen (UDS) by a lab approved by the nursing program.
-The results are submitted directly from the lab to the Nurse Science Department.
+If all clinical sites cannot be cleared for the student's participation, the student will not be eligible for admission, or continuation, in the program.

-- a.
+- 2. Once selected for NURS 1314 admission, students are required to undergo a urine drug screen (UDS) by a lab approved by the nursing program. - a.
+The results are submitted directly from the lab to the Nurse Science Department. - b.
 Issues with UDS samples, dilution, or questionable outcomes may require repeat testing.
-Students are responsible for these additional costs as well. - b.
-Any student receiving a positive UDS will not be allowed to attend clinical experiences (see NSP 03.07). - c.
-Any student with a positive UDS will be referred to the nursing and/or health and wellness counselor who will assist and facilitate the student's referral to community substance abuse resources. - d.
+Students are responsible for these additional costs as well. - c.
+Refer to NSP 02.01 for more detailed information about this requirement. - d.
+Any student receiving a positive UDS will not be allowed to attend clinical experiences (see NSP 03.07). - e.
+Any student with a positive UDS will be referred to the nursing and/or health and wellness counselor who will assist and facilitate the student's referral to community substance abuse resources. - f.
 Admission to the Nurse Science program may be denied to any student with a positive UDS. - 3.
 These must be completed, and results received, by the department no later than the "Deadline to Drop a class w/ 100% Refund" date in the OSU-OKC academic calendar. - a.
 Please note: It can take up to two business weeks for these to be completed.
 Please plan accordingly.